numpy/numpy/doc/neps/nep-0048-spending-project-funds.rst

   than someone who is employed since they have to take care of their benefits and accounting on their own.
-- Some people may be happy with one-off payments towards a particular deliverable (e.g., hiring a cleaner or some other service to use the saved time for work on open source).
+- Some people may be happy with one-off payments towards a particular deliverable (e.g., "triage all open issues for label X for $x,xxx").
   This should be compensated at a lower rate compared to an individual contractor.
+Or they may motivate lower amounts for another reason (e.g., "I want to receive $x,xxx to hire a cleaner or pay for childcare, to free up time for work on open source).
 - When funding someone's time through their employer, that employer may want to set the compensation level based on its internal rules (e.g., overhead rates).
   Small deviations from the guidelines in this NEP may be needed in such cases,